tvm-contest/devex/02_euler/README.md

 # Use case: Euler Problems Contest

+*To see how to test the code, please go to the Testing section at the end of this README.*

-The goal of this use-case is to show how Euler problems could be submitted on Free TON using zksnarks to prove that a user has a solution without disclosing it.
+The goal of this use-case is to show how [Project Euler](https://projecteuler.net/) problems could be submitted on Free TON using zksnarks to prove that a user has a solution without disclosing it.
 Each problem contract contains the top 10 of the first users submitting a solution, and each user contract contains the list of solved problems with time.

 ## C++ Client Part

-The C++ client is located in the `cpp/` directory, and can be build with `make` (it will clone a shared version of `ton-proof-verification-contest` in the top directory for that).
+The C++ client is located in the `cpp/` directory, and can be built with `make` (it will clone a shared version of `ton-proof-verification-contest` in the top directory for that).
 It should generate an executable called `euler-client`.